SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 """"""""""

-The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from a conventional floating-point format to half precision floating-point format.
+The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from a conventional floating point format to half precision floating point format.
 The return value is an ``i16`` which contains the converted number.

 Examples: